 Work the minimum time required for completion of the internship.
 Students must complete a minimum of 360 hours of internship.
 These hours may be completed over any time period and don’t need to be continuous.

 Register for HORT 410.
 By completing 360 hours, you are eligible for 12 credits of HORT 410.
 You are permitted, however, to enroll in only 6 credits of HORT 410, to minimize your costs.
 Enrollment in a minimum of 6 credits of HORT 410 is required for completion of your degree.
 Enrollment in the HORT 410 credits does not need to be done during the time of the internship – HORT 410 credits may be taken before or after your internship is performed and may be distributed across multiple terms.
 The Academic Advisor will assist you in scheduling your internship credits.

 Submit an internship report.
+Your internship grade is the grade given to your internship report.
 Be sure to carefully follow the guidelines given in the Report Grading Rubric.
 All students should also submit a completed Student Evaluation Form and a completed Employer Evaluation Form.
 Reports and completed forms are due the fifth Friday of the next term after you finish working.
 For example, someone working over the summer will turn their paper in the fifth Friday of fall term.
 Reports must be handed in by the deadline or you will lose points.

 How is the Internship Graded?